yezhuoyang/QCsimulator/README.md

 ## Pulse Simulation
 Given a physical qubit model driven by pulse, automatically generate all pulse sequence

+## BenchMark
+- [ ] Compare the simulation speed with qiskit
+- [ ] Compare the simulation speed with pennylane
+- [ ] Compare the simulation speed with cirq
+- [ ] Compare the simulation speed with Torchquantum

 # Contact
 I'm currently a Master student in UCLA studying quantum computation [MQST webpage](https://qst.ucla.edu/).
 I'm especially interested in quantum architecure and quantum algorithm and I'm looking for a PHD position in this year.
 My email address is yezhuoyang98@g.ucla.edu